 Temperature Considerations

 The single most important tip for delicious paddlefish is serving it hot.
 Unlike some fish that remain pleasant at room temperature, paddlefish becomes unpleasantly chewy and rubbery as it cools.
-Plan your meal timing accordingly.
+Plan your meal timing accordingly and have all side dishes ready before the fish comes off the heat.

 Always use a meat thermometer to ensure proper cooking.
-Paddlefish should reach an internal temperature of 145°F (63°C) for food safety while maintaining moisture.
-Overcooking leads to dry, tough meat that no amount of sauce can save.
+Paddlefish should reach an internal temperature of 145°F (63°C) for most cooking methods, while smoked paddlefish should reach 160°F (71°C).
+These temperatures ensure food safety while maintaining moisture and texture.

 Seasoning and Marinades